ai-agent-dev-workflow

 Get user approval, then switch back to Normal Mode (Shift+Tab) before proceeding to implementation.

-Use the review-plan agent (.claude/agents/review-plan.md) to get an independent review.
-Spawn it as a subagent so the reviewer operates in a fresh context without author bias:
+The tracker file is the review input (analogous to the spec skill’s Phase 4 validation, but delegated to an independent agent for deeper code-aware analysis).
+Spawn the review-plan agent (.claude/agents/review-plan.md) as a subagent so the reviewer operates in a fresh context without author bias:

-Use the review-plan agent to review [path to tracker/plan]
+Use the review-plan agent to review [path to tracker]

-The agent evaluates these 8 criteria against the plan:
+The agent evaluates 8 criteria against the plan: completeness, correctness, functional gaps, standards, regression risk, robustness, architectural gaps, and TDD quality.

 Phase 3: Pre-Test (per chunk)